01 Apr 2022By Kate Bibby

-Creating the foundation for improving literacy through understanding words and texts
+Step 1: Creating the foundation for improving literacy

 Breaking down vocabulary into tiers

-Classifying specific words as Tier 2 helps you break an ambitious text down and consider which words to teach.
-You could identify some specific Tier 2 words from the text your students are studying – or a related text – as a blended learning or homework exercise.
-In the next lesson, do low-stakes testing – perhaps using topical real-life questions unrelated to the original text – asking students to answer in full sentences.
-(For example, if your text refers to a character “maintaining their garden”, your students could display their understanding of this word by referring to a marathon runner “maintaining their speed” or someone “maintaining their routine” in the face of change.)
+Classifying words as Tier 2 helps you break an ambitious text down and consider which words to teach.
+You could identify some specific Tier 2 words from the text learners are studying as a blended learning or homework exercise.
+In the next lesson, do low-stakes testing, asking students to answer in full sentences.
+(For example, if your text refers to a character “maintaining their garden”, learners could display their understanding by referring to a marathon runner “maintaining their speed”.)

-Then, as a class, consider word class (e.g. noun, adjective or verb), synonyms and antonyms, then prefixes and suffixes.
-You could follow this with an exercise in which students write sentences using their new vocabulary.
-Then, share good examples and discuss why they are effective.
-All these exercises will help to embed students’ understanding of new language, and enhance their enjoyment of ambitious texts.
+Consider word classes (e.g. noun, adjective or verb), synonyms and antonyms, then prefixes and suffixes.
+You could follow this with an exercise in which students write sentences using their new vocabulary and grammar skills.
+Share good examples and discuss why they are effective.
+All these exercises will help to embed learners’ understanding of literacy.

 Teaching roots and affixes

 Understanding roots and affixes is a key to literacy improvement.
-Enabling students to break down new language into its composite parts makes them feel less daunted when they encounter a new word.
+Enabling learners to break down new language makes it feel less daunted when they encounter a new word.

-For example, once students understand that the prefix ‘bio’ means ‘life’, they will be able to link between words such as ‘biology’ and ‘biodegradable’.
-Once they also understand that the root ‘graph’ means ‘to write’ – as in ‘graphics’ and ‘autograph’ – they can deduce the meaning of the word ‘biography’ even if encountering it for the first time.
+Once learners understand that the prefix ‘bio’ means ‘life’, they will be able to link words such as ‘biology’ and ‘biodegradable’.
+Once they understand that the root ‘graph’ means ‘to write’ – as in ‘graphics’ and ‘autograph’ – they can deduce the meaning of the word ‘biography’ even if encountering it for the first time.

 Addressing specific needs